Academic questions should be addressed to the Office of the Registrar, (707) 826-4101, first floor, Student & Business Services building.

-Open University courses taken through eLearning & Extended Education will count in Undergraduate/Graduate units earned, grade point average and residence credit.
+Open University courses taken through Extended Education will count in Undergraduate/Graduate units earned, grade point average and residence credit.

-The HSU College of eLearning & Extended Education offers non-credit short-term classes for learners aged 50 and over through OLLI.
+The HSU College of Extended Education & Global Engagement offers non-credit short-term classes for learners aged 50 and over through OLLI.

-The Over 60 Program is offered through the College of eLearning & Extended Education.
+The Over 60 Program is offered through the College of Extended Education & Global Engagement.

 A parking permit is required 7 a.m.-10 p.m.
 Monday-Thursday and from 7 a.m.-5 p.m.
 Friday, year-round.
 No permit is required for Friday evening and weekends.
 Daily parking permits may be purchased from any of the red daily parking permit machines which accept quarters only.
 Other summer session permits can be purchased at the Student Financial Services Office in the Student & Business Services Building at Harpst and B Streets.

 Metered parking is available at various places around the campus.
 There are some 30 minute and 1 hour meters, but most have 4 hour limits.

 Automobiles: 1 week: $10.50